Schokomuesl1/QrFile/README.md

 # qrFile

 qrFile provides operations to convert a file to a set of QR code images and eventually restore this file from the image set.
 The functionality is contained in the qrFile package.
+Reading QR Codes is realized using zbar (http://zbar.sourceforge.net/) for parsing.

 ## Sample implementation